- About us

 - FWG Blog

 Infrared therapy is a part of a modern Chinese medicine treatment.
-This therapy helps to support the body’s natural healing process.
+This therapy support the body’s natural healing process.
 It is used particularly in Chinese medicine for aches and pains, although it is implemented for a range of ailments.
 Infrared therapy enhances cell regeneration.
 Consequently it is used in cases of sports injuries, strains, sprains and other types of soft tissue damage too.

 How does it work?

-An infrared lamp uses electromagnetic energy to directly heat the surface of the body.
+An infrared lamp uses electromagnetic energy to heat the surface of the body.
 This therapy uses a narrow band of infrared rays.
 The rays penetrate to the depth of the soft tissue.
 The heat from the lamp increases blood circulation to injuries and promotes tissue repair.

 The comments are closed.